nikitafedik/nikitafedik.xyz/_tabs/projects.md

         </div>
         <div class="project-description">
             <div class="description-text">
                 <strong>Active Learning Framework [ALF]</strong>: scalable and modular framework for generating data for MLIPs.
 Built on top of Parsl, it is designed to run autonomously on HPC systems.
-Equipped with several interfaces to QM packages and support of HIP-NN atomistic NN, it is ready to deploy for molecules and materials.
+Equipped with several interfaces to QM packages ans atomistic NNs, it is ready to deploy for molecules and materials.
             </div>
             <div class="description-links">
                 paper (soon) | <a href="https://github.com/lanl/ALF" target="_blank">github</a>